Ikxmh/Elite_Dangerous_Notes/README.md

 # README

 o7 CMDRS!
 I HOPE Y'ALL ARE DOING WELL--IF NOT, I WISH THE BEST DAY FOR Y'ALL THEN!
-BUT YES, THIS GITHUB REPOSITORY IS A PLACE WHERE I KEEP MY NOTES FOR **ELITE DANGEROUS** SUCH AS SHIP'S SPECS TO INSTRUCTIONS.
+BUT YES, THIS GITHUB REPOSITORY IS A PLACE WHERE I KEEP MY NOTES FOR **ELITE DANGEROUS** RANGING FROM SHIP'S SPECS TO INSTRUCTIONS.

 IT'S MEANT FOR ME, BUT I ALSO HOPE OTHERS CAN BENEFIT IN READING THESE FILES.
 I WILL KEEP ADDING/UPDATING INFORMATION AS I GAIN MORE EXPERIENCE.